-There are various free VPNs available from the Apple App Store, Google Play Store, Amazon App Store, and independent sources… all promising the moon for free.
+There are various free VPNs available from the Apple App Store, Google Play Store, Amazon App Store, and independent sources.
+All promise the moon for free.
 So it’s tempting to download one to protect your personal information.

 The companies making these available provide a free hotspot shield because they believe in altruism, online privacy, and the love of their fellow man, right?

-Wrong… Actually, that’s not entirely true if you also consider the free trial offers given by most of the top VPN service providers.
+Wrong… Okay, that’s not entirely true if you consider the free trial offers given by most of the top VPN service providers.
 With the suggestions provided here, you can take advantage of all the best VPN services for free.

 For reasons provided in this review, you should not trust most free VPNs with your security or anonymity, even if a review found online says a free option protects your data.

 How VPNs Work to Hide and Protect You